 Those with IBS, SIBO, or who have had bad reactions to it should avoid this sweetener.

 Donna Gates of the Body Ecology diet does recommend using it as an alternative sweetener for people on the candida diet for those who tolerate it.

 There are a few case reports of allergic reactions, including a case of hives and another of anaphylaxis.
 Interestingly, based on the first case study, it is still possible to be allergic even though the skin prick test comes back negative.

 A group of researchers in Philadelphia tested various non-nutritive sweeteners on fruit flies, and found that erythritol in Truvia is the only sweetener that robustly kills the flies.
 Because it tasted sweet, the fruit flies would readily eat it.

 (Now, until we understand how it kills the fruit flies, we don’t know how this impacts human health as some other species of insects can eat it and do okay.)

 Because genetically modified products like corn syrup are cheap, many food products on the market that contain erythritol definitely contain GMO crops, which means that these foods are bad for the environment.
-In addition, non-organic foods that contain GMOs, even ones that are highly processed like erythritol, can contain pesticide residues.
+In addition, non-organic foods that contain GMOs, even ones that are highly processed, can contain pesticide residues.

 Should You Use Erythritol?